FranciscoKnebel/priokcut/README.md

 Linear, directly proportional to the number of vertices.

 ### Performance notes

-Practical applications of this algorithm can operate on graphs of up to one to ten million vertices.
-For these graphs, the execution time is between 0.5 to 10 seconds.
+The algoritm was tested for very large graphs.
+In an 8GB RAM Intel Core-i7 machine, the algorithm takes about 1 second to process 1.6 million of vertices with `k = 2` and `i = 6`.
 In general, the lower the values of `i` and `k`, the lower the memory usage and execution time.

-For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors, leading to extremely fast executions.
+For small AIG graphs (up to 1000 vertices), graph data is expected to fit entirely into the L1 cache of modern processors, leading to extremely fast executions (less than 1 ms).

 ### Licence